crc-org/vfkit/doc/usage.md

 Set the log-level for VFKit.
 Supported values are `debug`, `info`, and `error`.

+- `--restful-URI`

+The URI (address) of the restful service.
+The default is `tcp://localhost:8081`.
+Valid schemes are `tcp`, `none`, or `unix`.
+In the case of unix, the "host" portion would be a path to where the unix domain socket will be stored.
+A scheme of `none` disables the restful service.

 ### Virtual Machine Resources

 These options specify the amount of RAM and the number of CPUs which will be available to the virtual machine.